The Natural Law Of People

 Leaders must go first.

-'Do as I do' is the most inspiring way to lead.
-Be the first to engage positively, encourage dialogue, listen intently and speak from the heart.
-Great leaders show the why, the what and the how so that everyone may follow.
+Great leaders show the why, the what, and the how so that everyone may follow.
 Be the leader first.
-The language and behaviour of a leader MUST abide by the same Social Contract that applies to every employee.
-Remember, leaders must show the way for others to follow.
+A leader's language and behaviour MUST abide by the same Social Contract that applies to every employee.

 Build the Right Environment